steakholders/maap/README.md

 	- `tokenLife` [Integer]: represents the amount of milliseconds at the end of which the recovery page expires;
 	- `link` [String]: represents the page where you will show the password recovery system;
 * `collectionPath` [String]: this is the path where you want to place your DSL configuration files;
-* `allowSignup` [Boolean]: indicates wheter is possible or not to perform a signup in your application.
+* `allowSignup` [Boolean]: indicates whether is possible or not to perform a signup in your application.
 * `superAdmins` [Json Array]: it's an array of defaults super admins which can access to your application.
-This is really usefull if you still don't have any users in your database;
+This is really usefull if you still don't have any users in your database.
+Each object must be composed of:
 	- `email` [String]: represents the email address of the superadmin;
 	- `password` [String]: represents the password of the superadmin;

+Now your back-end is completely configured and you have complete control on your application.
+We need to configure the front-end now.
+Open the file `./app/scripts/config.js`.
+In this file an Angular module is defined and it expose (with *constants*) all the front-end configuration parameters you need:

+* `debug` [Boolean]: choose whether to show details in errors;
+* `navBarCollections` [Integer]: choose how many collections to show in the navigation header bar;
+* `showSignup` [Boolean]: choose whether to show or hide the signup button;
+* `reportLink` [String]: this is the address where the users of your application will report any bugs.

 Configuration Files
 ---